damarteplok/front/README.md

 # front
-just using css for front page static web haha
+just using scss for front page static web haha